-The most successful students have a method to their success on interview day, whether that day is virtual or in-person.
+The most successful students have a method for their success on interview day, whether that day is virtual or in-person.
 Everything you need to know to prepare for and succeed on interview day is detailed here.

-Intro to Medical School Interviews
+The Purpose of Medical School Interviews

 What does it mean if you get a medical school interview?